JCembala/exercise-repo/README.md

 - db: PostgreSQL 14
 - `rubocop` as static code analyzer

+### Sendgrid

+Application uses Sendgrid.
+You have to add your .env.local file with your API_KEY.
+Check .env for more info

 ### Overcommit
 This project is using overcommit to ensure commit quality.